fuzzylabs/dobble-jetson-zenml-competition/README.md

     > **Note**
     > Visit  ZenML dashboard is available at 'http://127.0.0.1:8237'.
 You can connect to it using the 'default' username and an empty password.
+    > If there's a TCP error about port not being available.
+Run `fuser -k port_no/tcp` to close an open port and run `zenml up` command again.

     By default zenml comes with a stack that runs locally.
 We will add mlflow as experiment tracker to this local stack.
 We use this stack to test pipelines locally.